confluentinc/librdkafka/CONTRIBUTING.md

 ### Write good commit messages

-A short guide to how to write commit messages in the curl project.
+A short guide to how to write good commit messages.

     ---- start ----
     [area]: [short line describing the main effect] [(#issuenumber)]